chaitanyasivathmika19/petpaw-platform-/README.md

-# MSWD Project – Clone
+# Pet Adoption and Accessories Management System (MSWD Project) - MERN Stack Web Development Academic Project
 ## 📌 Overview
 This repository contains both the **frontend** and **backend** of the MSWD project inside a single repo.
 It follows a client-server architecture: